 International tax planning compares last Century’s tax laws to this Century’s business.
 Then, it exploits the differences.

-This innovative tax planning blogger wants your business to survive.
-Using your knowledge of the past to help you in the 21st Century not only causes you to pay more in taxes, it can put you out of business.
+Using your knowledge the 1990s and the beginning of this Century will cause you to pay more in taxes and it can put you out of business.

 You have to compete with the future.
 Blockbuster’s demise is old news from the beginning of this century.
 Just ten years later, the killer of Blockbuster is dying.
-In 2014, Redbox closed (laid off) 1,000 of it robotic DVD rental kiosks.
+Redbox has closed (laid off) 1,000s of it robotic DVD rental kiosks in the U.S.

 American international tax laws were written and were designed for a 1930 economy.

-For example, if the computer streaming of music was located in the Cayman Islands, the income is foreign source income and not U.S. source regardless of the location of the customer.
-On the other hand, if you sell the mp3 file or ship the DVD, the income is U.S. source.
+With the iPhone came the streaming of music.
+If the computer server hosting the music was located in the Cayman Islands, the income would be foreign source income and not U.S. source regardless of the location of the customer.

 Internet businesses can decide who is going to tax them just by using the cloud.